 Name Enter a name for the image.
 Description Enter a brief description of the image.
 Image Source Choose the image source from the dropdown list.
-Your choices are Image Lo-

-cation and Image File.

-Image File Based on your selection, there is an Image File or Image Location field.
-You

-or Image can include the location URL or browse for the image file on your file system

-Location and add it.
+Your choices are Image Location and Image File .
+Image File or Image Location Based on your selection, there is an Image File or Image Location field.
+You can include the location URL or browse for the image file on your file system and add it.
 Format Select the image format.
 Architecture Specify the architecture.
-For example, i386 for a 32-bit architecture or x86_64

-for a 64-bit architecture.

-Minimum Leave this field empty.
+For example, i 386 for a 32-bit architecture or x86_64 for a 64-bit architecture.
+Minimum Disk (GB) Leave this field empty.
+Minimum RAM (MB) Leave this field empty.

-Disk (GB)

-Minimum Leave this field empty.

-RAM (MB)

 Copy Data Specify this option to copy image data to the Image service.
 Public Select this option to make the image public to all users.
 Protected Select this option to ensure that only users with permissions can delete it.